mortezakowkabi/jcb-persian-documentation/053-Quick-Subform-Demonstration.md

 I recently had this request on the Forum by Marco, regarding some help with subforms.

- "How to generate a subform itself writing in JCB.
-Where to find the XML.
-Detail in relation to repeated subform fields in view.
+ "How to generate a subform itself from within JCB.
+Where to find the XML detail in relation to repeated subform fields in view.
 How the data of the subform is populated.
 How posted data of a subform is validated.
 [00:00:32](https://www.youtube.com/watch?v=3j4xPQC4apI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m32s) How data of a subform is processed and persisted.
 My assumption is that the above is done as part of JCB and would not require manual construction of xml files.
 I did googled but found an answer to no avail."

 At the moment we have only made tutorials about Repeatable Fields.
 [00:01:01](https://www.youtube.com/watch?v=3j4xPQC4apI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m01s) Repeatable Fields as such has been discontinued.
 A tutorial about subforms has not been made yet.